egordylan/egordylan.github.io/README.md

 Good luck for me.
 ```

-Thanks to @anthonykot for many long conversations about python.
+Thanks to @AnthonyKot for many long conversations about python.